sameersbn/docker-runner-gitlab/README.md

 All package installations are performed in the [Dockerfile](https://github.com/sameersbn/docker-runner-gitlab/blob/master/Dockerfile) while the system configuration, such as mysql and redis setup, are performed in the [install](https://github.com/sameersbn/docker-runner-gitlab/blob/master/assets/setup/install) script.

 Rest of this document describes use of the runner to perform continuous integration of gitlab-ce.

+# Contributing

+If you find this image useful here's how you can help:

+- Send a Pull Request with your awesome new features and bug fixes
+- Help new users with [Issues](https://github.com/sameersbn/docker-runner-gitlab/issues) they may encounter
+- Send me a tip on [Gittip](https://gittip.com/sameersbn/) or using Bitcoin at **16rDxVqJPyYAFYPLduTaSiwe7ZiY1hHqKM**

 # Installation